Online Test Proctoring Claims to Prevent Cheating. But at What Cost?

 Surely, some students do cheat—and in the case of Alessio and her colleague’s course, it’s certainly possible that proctoring software deterred or prevented some students from cheating.
 But there are other explanations for that drop in grades, too.
 For instance, a 2019 study by Metropolitan State University instructor Daniel Woldeab and University of Minnesota psychologist Thomas Brothen found that students who rated more highly on anxiety scored worse when using proctoring software versus just taking an online test without proctoring.
 “We have identified an issue that seems to have escaped the attention of researchers studying online learning—test anxiety,” they write.
 (When I asked Alessio whether her work addressed the possibility that proctoring itself could affect scores, she said it’d make for an interesting study.)

 The mere threat of being flagged can be anxiety-provoking for students.
 One recent viral TikTok showed a student crying after she got a zero on an exam because proctoring software flagged her reading a question to herself as “suspicious.”
-It’s unclear which software she was using, but this matches the features of popular software like Proctorio, which analyzes video using A.I. and scans for certain suspicious behaviors: whether someone else enters the room during the exam, as well as the student’s head or eye movements.
-Looking up or moving your eyes toward one direction could be an indication that a test-taker has notes just off screen—but according to one 2018 study, it also could just mean the test-taker is just anxious.
+According to Insider, the student was using ProctorU, which analyzes video using A.I. and scans for certain suspicious behaviors: whether someone else enters the room during the exam, as well as the student’s head or eye movements.
+(Other popular software, like Proctorio and ProctorTrack, also use A.I. to analyze students’ behavior.)* Looking up or moving your eyes toward one direction could be an indication that a test-taker has notes just off screen—but according to one 2018 study, it also could just mean the test-taker is just anxious.
 Study co-author Tammi Kolski, who is an adjunct faculty member at three U.S. universities, says that instructors should approach students to have “fair communications” about what software perceives as “suspicious.”
 Kolski says that in her courses, she tries to maintain open lines with students to build trust and to talk about test anxiety in advance.
 “I don’t think we should assume a student is going to [cheat], but I think we need to be realistic that there are students that do,” she says.
 “If you’re not a cheater, this shouldn’t bother you.”

 But that’s the thing: While instructors may not intend to “bother” students who aren’t cheating, proctoring can still have a negative impact.
 Even if students may not consciously feel anxious or nervous, being proctored can take up valuable brain real estate that might otherwise be used on concentrating on the exam, says Joshua Eyler, director of faculty development at the University of Mississippi and author of How Humans Learn: The Science and Stories Behind Effective College Teaching.
 “In the best of times, students are wrestling with cognitive load: how much space we have in our brains available to manage the learning task we are given,” he says.
 “But we’re not in the best of times.
 We’re in pandemic times.”
 Learning how to navigate new software, wondering whether it’s working correctly, worrying your roommate might accidentally walk into the frame and trigger the software to flag you as cheating, managing your eye movements to avoid seeming “suspicious”—all that requires mental space.
 “It’s like a student sitting in a classroom and someone periodically screaming at them, ‘DON’T CHEAT,’ ” says Eyler.
 It would make anyone jumpy.
 And though flags from this software don’t automatically mean students will be penalized—instructors can review the software’s suspicions and decide for themselves how to proceed—it leaves open the possibility that instructors’ own biases will determine whether to bring academic dishonesty charges against students.
 Even just an accusation could negatively affect a student’s academic record, or at the very least how their instructor perceives them and their subsequent work.